 770.830.8853

-Annual fishing permits and boat decals for 2022 are available at the CCWA main office Monday through Friday from 9:00 am – 4:30 pm.
-2021 annual fishing permits and boat decals expired December 31, 2021.
-2022 annual fishing permits and boat decals are valid through December 31, 2022.
+Annual fishing permits and boat decals for 2025 are available at the CCWA main office Monday through Friday from 9:00 am – 4:30 pm.
+2024 permits and decals remain valid through December 31, 2024.

 VIEW MORECCWA maintains a Cross Connection Control (or Backflow Prevention) Program to protect the public potable water distribution system from sources of pollution (low hazards) or contamination (high hazards) flowing back into the water system.